ojoaoguilherme/ojoaoguilherme/README.md

 ### I'am a Full Stack Blockchain Developer.

-#### Welcome to my repo :smile:
+### Welcome to my repo :smile:
+### Portfolio: <a href="https://portfolio-ojoaoguilherme.vercel.app/">Get to see what I am building</a>
-#### Currently, I am studying a lot of blockchain technologies and trying to enroll in a position related to blockchain developing, cryptocurrency finances etc. So if you have any intent of building any Dapp or a project related to blockchain contact me I would love to know about it and see what I could contribute.
+### Currently, I am studying a lot of blockchain technologies and trying to enroll in a position related to blockchain developing, cryptocurrency finances etc. So if you have any intent of building any Dapp or a project related to blockchain contact me I would love to know about it and see what I could contribute.

 <div>
   <a href="https://github.com/ojoaoguilherme">